treatme-events/treatme-events.github.io/index.markdown

 <h3 style="color: #cdd1d4;">Making that special moment, even more memorable</h3>

 A family run events confectionary company based in Southampton.
-We provide event walls and confectionary for private parties and corporate events.
+We provide event walls and confectionery for private parties and corporate events.
 We feel enhancing those special moments are important, for capturing a lifetime of memories.